zaczhou0928/recipeanalysis/README.md

 ### Ddistribution of calories:

 We first examined the distribution of calories.
-From the graph, we can conclude that the distribution of calories follows Gaussian distribution and is skewed right.
+From the graph, we can conclude that the distribution of calories is a little bit skewed right compared to Gaussian Distribution.
 We also conclude that the distribution centers around 300-400 calories, and most data is distributed in the range [0,1000].
 Hence, we can say that most of the recipes contain less than or equal to 1000 calories.

 <iframe src="assests/histgram_calories.html" width=800 height=600 frameBorder=0></iframe>